 Social anxiety can be a highly debilitating psychiatric disorder with negative impacts on the individual’s relationships and working life.

-In a recent study published in Molecular Psychiatry, researchers found that the balance between the neurotransmitters serotonin and dopamine may affect whether a person develops a social anxiety disorder.
+In a recent study from Uppsala University, researchers found that the balance between the neurotransmitters serotonin and dopamine may affect whether a person develops a social anxiety disorder.

 In the study, the team found a big different balance between serotonin and dopamine transport in people with social anxiety disorder compared with healthy people.